ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ### Steps for setup

 1. Clone this project locally
-2. Download and install the latest version of [Eclipse](https://www.eclipse.org/downloads/) for Java
+2. Download and install the latest version of [Eclipse](https://www.eclipse.org/downloads/) for Java if you don't have a version already
 3. Launch Eclipse.
 You should see a window like the following: ![Workspace](https://raw.githubusercontent.com/PatrickMcAfee/ConcolicAndroidWrapper/EclipseSetup/docs/images/Workspace.png)
 4. Click "Browse" and set your workspace to $LOCAL\_REPO/AnalysisEngine, where $LOCAL\_REPO is where this repo was cloned to.
 Click "Open" and then "Okay"
 5. You should see the following ![Welcome](https://raw.githubusercontent.com/PatrickMcAfee/ConcolicAndroidWrapper/EclipseSetup/docs/images/Welcome.png)